Groupon: Groupon MerchantOS

+Groupon Rewards

 On May 10, 2012, Groupon announced the launch of Groupon Rewards in the United States.
 Rewards is a loyalty program for merchants to reward customers for repeat visits with a Reward of their choosing.
 Unlike "buy 9 and get the 10th free" punchcards, a consumer earns Rewards by using any major credit card saved in their Groupon account when they visit their favourite local merchants.
 When a customer spends an amount pre-determined by the merchant, the customer unlocks a Reward to use on a future visit.
 The rewards program was later removed due to lack of engineering support.